Main content | back to top

-For the ninth successive year, Shell has invited an External Review Committee of independent experts to assess the content and the process of producing its Sustainability Report.
-Two members were rotated out of the Committee from last year and two new members were added.
+For the tenth successive year, Shell has invited an External Review Committee of independent experts to assess the content and the process of producing its Sustainability Report.
+Four members were rotated out of the Committee from last year and three new members were added.
 This ensures fresh perspectives.

 External Review Committee members for the Shell Sustainability Report 2014:

 - Seema Arora, Executive Director at Confederation of Indian Industry, India